-The many unique values provided by stainless steel make it a powerful candidate when selecting drains, grating and components.
+The many unique benefits provided by stainless steel make it a powerful candidate when selecting drains, grating and components.
 Engineers, architects and designers often underestimate or overlook these values because of what is viewed as the higher initial cost of stainless steel.
 However, over the total life of a project, stainless is often the best value option for drains.

 What is Stainless Steel?